AdguardTeam/LegalDocs/adguard-mail.com/eula.html.md

 ## 2. Restrictions

 2.1.
-You may not make or distribute copies of the Software or electronically transfer the Software from one device to another or over a network.
+You may not make or distribute copies of the Software or transfer the Software from one device to another or over a network.

 2.2.
 You may not alter, merge, modify, or adapt the Software, or decompile, reverse engineer, disassemble, or otherwise reduce the Software to a human-perceivable form, except to the extent permitted by applicable law notwithstanding this restriction or to the extent otherwise expressly permitted by the Rightholder.